pypa/pipenv/README.rst

 - Give you insight into your dependency graph (e.g. ``$ pipenv graph``).
 - Streamline development workflow by loading ``.env`` files.

+Pipenv does not attempt to `package or distribute projects <https://packaging.python.org/tutorials/distributing-packages/>`_.
+For example, publishing to the `Python Package Index (PyPI) <https://pypi.org/>`_ cannot be done with Pipenv.
+Package dependencies will still need to be maintained independently from Pipenv.

 Installation
 ------------